Bjørn Thomassen

-Bjørn Thomassen (born 1968) is an anthropologist and social scientist.
-He is associate professor at Roskilde University in the Department of Society and Globalisation.
+Bjørn Thomassen (born 1968) is interim pro-rector for research at Roskilde University.
+He is professor of global political sociology at the Department of Social Sciences and Business.
 From 2003-2012 he worked at The American University of Rome, where he was chair of the department of International Relations.

 Education

 Thomassen holds BA and MA degrees in Anthropology from the Institute of Anthropology at the University of Copenhagen (1994 and 1997) and a Doctoral Degree (Ph.D.) in Political and Social Science from the Department of Political and Social Sciences (2001), at the European University Institute, Florence, Italy.
 After his PhD he worked as a post-doctoral researcher at the University College Cork, Ireland.